 The Imperfect Alibi | An AJC Short Documentary

 A South Georgia couple were killed in church 35 years ago, and a man sits in prison convicted of their murder.
 Is he the right guy?
 If not, who is?
 Journey with us as a single journalist sheds light on a case many believed was over, settled, solved.
-(Directed by Ryon Horne and Tyson Horne, Story by Joshua Sharpe, Produced by Ryon Horne, Tyson Horne and Sandra Brown) STORY DEVELOPMENT: https://www.ajc.com/news/breaking-conviction-overturned-in-ga-church-murders-case/HTQMX7TSVJCYNG6YKX4JD6OIAQ/ For more on this investigation and to read Joshua Sharpe's full story visit: https://www.ajc.com/alibi/ Follow us!
+Nominated for a Southeast Emmy, this documentary is directed by Ryon Horne and Tyson Horne, story by Joshua Sharpe, and produced by Sandra Brown) STORY DEVELOPMENT: https://www.ajc.com/news/breaking-conviction-overturned-in-ga-church-murders-case/HTQMX7TSVJCYNG6YKX4JD6OIAQ/ For more on this investigation and to read Joshua Sharpe's full story visit: https://www.ajc.com/alibi/ Follow us!
 Facebook: https://www.facebook.com/ajc/ Twitter: https://twitter.com/ajc Instagram: https://www.instagram.com/ajcnews/?hl=en Download the app! iPhone:https://apple.co/2UEPEuF Android: http://bit.ly/2V3TSLP

 AJC Documentary | Bronco goes to camp

 Meet Brocno.
 Like any other 11-year-old boy, Bronco loves to swim, dance and hang out with his friends.
 But unlike most kids, Bronco was born with four congenital heart defects.
 Thanks to Camp Twin Lakes, this little guy attended his first summer camp.
 (Directed by Ryon Horne / Produced by Helena Oliviero, Director of Photography Curtis Compton)

 AJC INVESTIGATION | Deadly Consequences: The juvenile justice system exposed